Boost Your Arabic Vocabulary: 11 Arabic Adverbs to Express Frequency

 هو دائمًا يأتي باكرًا إلى العمل

-“أحيانًا” is the Arabic equivalent of “sometimes,” illustrating events or actions that occur on some occasions but not always.
+“أحيانًا” is another common Arabic adverb and it is the Arabic equivalent of “sometimes,” illustrating events or actions that occur on some occasions but not always.
 It reflects inconsistency or a lack of a fixed pattern.

 أمثلة